 Make use of Analytics

-Knowing your customer is invaluable when running a Shopify store – or any business for that matter.
+Knowing your customer is an absolute MUST when running a Shopify store – or any business for that matter.
 Being able to pinpoint your customer’s wants and needs, as well as their pain points and frustrations with other brands can help you to get ahead of the competition.

-Shopify Analytics is less comprehensive but it’s worth combining it with Google Analytics to get a more complete picture of your conversion rate and sales performance.
+Shopify Analytics is less comprehensive but it’s worth combining it with Google Analytics to get a more comprehensive picture of your store performance.

 Don’t overload yourself with products early on